lkingland/kn-plugin-func/docs/reference/func_config_git_set.md

   -h, --help                       help for set
   -i, --image string               Full image name in the form [registry]/[namespace]/[name]:[tag]@[digest].
 This option takes precedence over --registry.
 Specifying digest is optional, but if it is given, 'build' and 'push' phases are disabled.
 (Env: $FUNC_IMAGE)
   -n, --namespace string           Deploy into a specific namespace.
 Will use function's current namespace by default if already deployed, and the currently active namespace if it can be determined.
 (Env: $FUNC_NAMESPACE)
   -p, --path string                Path to the function.
-Default is current directory (Env: $FUNC_PATH) -r, --registry string            Container registry + registry namespace. (ex 'ghcr.io/myuser').
+Default is current directory ($FUNC_PATH) -r, --registry string            Container registry + registry namespace. (ex 'ghcr.io/myuser').
 The full image name is automatically determined using this along with function name.
 (Env: $FUNC_REGISTRY)
   -v, --verbose                    Print verbose logs ($FUNC_VERBOSE)
 ```